 Hubert Selby Jr. biography

-Early LifeWriter.
-Hubert Selby Jr., perhaps best known for his novel Last Exit to Brooklyn, was born on July 23, 1928 in Brooklyn, New York, USA.
+Hubert Selby Jr., perhaps best known for his novel Last Exit to Brooklyn, was born on July 23, 1928, in Brooklyn, New York.

-"A man obsessed / is a man possessed / by a demon."
-Thus the defining epigraph of The Demon (1976), a novel that, like The Room, has been better understood and more widely embraced abroad than at home.
+"A man obsessed / is a man possessed / by a demon" reads the defining epigraph of The Demon (1976)—a novel that, like The Room, has been better understood and more widely embraced abroad than at home.

-Song of the Silent Snow (1986) brought together fifteen stories whose writing spanned more than twenty years.
+Song of the Silent Snow (1986) brought together 15 stories, the writing of which spanned more than 20 years.

-Selby's work has appeared through the years in Yugen, Black Mountain Review, Evergreen Review, Provincetown Review, Kulchur, New Directions Annual, Swank, Open City, and other publications.
+Selby's work has appeared throughout the years in Yugen, Black Mountain Review, Evergreen Review, Provincetown Review, Kulchur, New Directions Annual, Swank, Open City and other publications.

 The Willow Tree, a long-awaited new novel, his first since 1978, was published in the spring of 1998.

-Selby died on April 26, 2004 of chronic pulmonary disease in Los Angeles.
+Selby died of chronic pulmonary disease on April 26, 2004, in Los Angeles, California.
 At the time of his death, he was working on an autobiographical novel and screenplay, in addition to teaching a graduate writing class at the University of Southern California.